 This committee shall consist of at least one senator from each school, selected from the Faculty Senate.
-Its function shall be (a) to establish and maintain effective communications between the faculty and the student body, specifically through the Student Senate; (b) to gather and disseminate information, complaints, etc., directly related to the quality of the physical environment of the University, and (c) to establish and maintain communications between this faculty, the faculties of other universities and colleges, and the public at large through the Recorder.
+Its function shall be (a) to establish and maintain effective communications between the faculty and the student body, specifically through the Student Senate; (b) to gather and disseminate information, complaints, etc., directly related to the quality of the physical environment of the University; (c) to establish and maintain communications between this faculty, the faculties of other universities and colleges, and the public at large through the Recorder; and (d) to serve as a contact for adjuncts to bring their concerns to the Senate and have them addressed.